yuey7x/yuey7x.github.io/_pages/teaching.md

 Teaching Experience
 ======
 I was a teaching assitant for:
-* MS&E 338 Reinforcement learning: frontiers.
+* MS&E 338 Reinforcement Learning: Frontiers.
-* EE 277 Reinforcement learning: behaviors and applications.
+* EE 277 Reinforcement Learning: Behaviors and Applications.
-* MS&E 2
+* MS&E 232 Introduction to Game Theory and Market Design.
-* EE 364A
+* EE 364A Convex Optimization I.